-Fix: “This folder is empty” on a USB drive in Windows
+Fix: “This folder is empty” on a USB drive on Windows 10

-This tutorial will show you step by step what to do when you see “This folder is empty” when opening a USB flash drive or external hard drive.
+This tutorial will show you step by step what to do when you see “This folder is empty” when opening a USB flash drive or external hard drive on Windows 10.

 1. Open the Windows Command Prompt as administrator.